knative/docs/docs/admin/serving/revision-gc.md

 #### Complex Example

-This example config wll keep recently deployed or active revisions, always maintain the last two in case of rollback, and prevent burst activity from exploding the count of old revisions:
+This example config wll keep recently deployed or active revisions, always maintain the last two in case of rollback, and prevent burst activity from exploding the count of old revisions.

 ```
 retain-since-create-time: "48h"